 A felony complaint does not activate the right to a speedy trial under the US Constitution.7

-When you file a Serna/speedy trial motion, the judge will determine whether the delay in bringing you to trial is unreasonable under the Sixth Amendment to the US Constitution.
+When you file a Serna/speedy trial motion, the judge will determine whether the delay in bringing you to trial is unreasonable under the Sixth Amendment.
+The judge will weigh four factors:

-- Your assertion of the right (that is, whether you made efforts to speed up the process during the delay); and
+- Your assertion of your rights: If you made efforts to speed up the process during the delay instead of merely “waiting out the clock” to file a Serna motion, the judge will be more sympathetic to you; and

 3. What is my right to a speedy trial under the state constitution?